Leaked OnlyFans? How to Get Your Content Removed

 - Review the counter notice - Is their claim actually valid?

-- Consult a lawyer if the content is valuable enough to fight over
+- Consult a lawyer if the content is worth fighting over

 - Re-file with better documentation if the original notice was weak